Reader Juliana submitted the following to Ask Unclutterer:

 Oh, Juliana, I know exactly how you’re feeling, and I’m sure a number of our readers do, too.
 After a long day of work the last thing you want to do are chores, and when the weekend arrives you want to do something more remarkable than clean.
-There have been many times when I have wished for a maid/house manager/fairy godmother.
+There have been many times when I have wished for a housekeeper.

 - Once you have this clean slate, then you can get started on a daily maintenance routine that takes little effort and leaves your weekends free for your remarkable life.

 - Your routine first needs to include a landing strip.
 You need an area where you can come in after a long day at work and immediately process items.
 Put a trash can and recycle bin/paper shredder in this space so that mail and paperwork are immediately handled (especially since you don’t want to sacrifice weekend time doing this).
 Have hooks for coats and hats, and designated spaces for your keys, bags, etc. Put all of your charging equipment for your cell phone in this space, and plug in your phone the minute you walk in the door.
 The landing strip provides a space for your things, and also makes it a breeze to leave your house in the morning for work.